 1. Evaluate your passion and skills

-- What do you excel at?
+- What do I excel at?

-- Do you have a favorite hobby?
+- Do I have a favorite hobby?

 Let’s say you have a passion for fashion and are good at styling outfits.
 You might enjoy creating or sourcing clothes and working with a stylist for photo shoots.
 You can find a niche in the fashion industry by combining these interests and skills.